Altar ElementsDay of the Dead in Sonora

 El Día de los Muertos, the Day of the Dead, is a Mexican tradition that interweaves ancient aspects of pre-Hispanic culture with Christian beliefs to create a unique annual event of remembrance for the departed.

-Day of the Dead altars, constructed and adorned to remember, honor and please the dead, are a central symbol of the Dia de los Muertos.
-Altars can include a variety of symbols and items that are reminders of the deceased, or that were favorites of the honoree of the altar, but these 12 items are considered to be fundamental requirements for an altar.
+Day of the Dead altars, also known as ofrendas (offerings), are constructed and adorned to remember, honor and please the dead, are a central symbol of the Dia de los Muertos.
+Altars can include a variety of symbols and items that are reminders of the deceased, or that were favorites of the honoree of the altar, but the first 12 items are considered to be fundamental requirements for an ofrenda.

 1. Portrait of the Deceased and Images of Saints.
 A photo of the deceased for which the altar is paying tribute is placed at the top and in the middle of the altar.
 Images of saints serve as reminders of their role as intermediaries between the living, the dead and the “beyond.”